 Know Your Rights: Workplace Discrimination is Illegal The U.S. Equal Employment Opportunity Commission (EEOC) enforces Federal laws that protect you from discrimination in employment.
 If you believe you’ve been discriminated against at work or in applying for a job, the EEOC may be able to help.
-Who is Protected? • Employees (current and • Union members and former), including managers applicants for membership and temporary employees in a union • Job applicants What Organizations are Covered? • Most private employers • State and local governments (as employers) • Educational institutions (as employers) • Unions • Staffing agencies What Types of Employment Discrimination are Illegal?
-Under the EEOC’s laws, an employer may not discriminate against you, regardless of your immigration status, on the bases of: • Race • Color • Religion • National origin • Sex (including pregnancy and related conditions, sexual orientation, or gender identity) • Age (40 and older) • Disability • Genetic information (including employer requests for, or purchase, use, or disclosure of genetic tests, genetic services, or family medical history) • Retaliation for filing a charge, reasonably opposing discrimination, or participating in a discrimination lawsuit, investigation, or proceeding.
-What Employment Practices can be Challenged as Discriminatory?
-All aspects of employment, including: • Discharge, firing, or lay-off • Harassment (including unwelcome verbal or physical conduct) • Hiring or promotion • Assignment • Pay (unequal wages or compensation) • Failure to provide reasonable accommodation for a disability or a sincerely-held religious belief, observance or practice • Benefits • Job training • Classification • Referral • Obtaining or disclosing genetic information of employees • Requesting or disclosing medical information of employees • Conduct that might reasonably discourage someone from opposing discrimination, filing a charge, or participating in an investigation or proceeding.
-What can You Do if You Believe Discrimination has Occurred?
+Who is Protected? • Employees (current and former), including managers and temporary employees • Job applicants • Union members and applicants for membership in a union What Types of Employment Discrimination are Illegal?
+Under the EEOC’s laws, an employer may not discriminate against you, regardless of your immigration status, on the bases of: • Race • Color • Religion • National origin • Sex (including pregnancy, childbirth, and related medical conditions, sexual orientation, or gender identity) • Age (40 and older) • Disability • Genetic information (including employer requests for, or purchase, use, or disclosure of genetic tests, genetic services, or family medical history) • Retaliation for filing a charge, reasonably opposing discrimination, or participating in a discrimination lawsuit, investigation, or proceeding • Interference, coercion, or threats related to exercising rights regarding disability discrimination or pregnancy accommodation What Organizations are Covered? • M ost private employers • State and local governments (as employers) • Educational institutions (as employers) • Unions • Staffing agencies What Employment Practices can be Challenged as Discriminatory?
+All aspects of employment, including: • Discharge, firing, or lay-off • Harassment (including unwelcome verbal or physical conduct) • Hiring or promotion • Assignment • Pay (unequal wages or compensation) • Failure to provide reasonable accommodation for a disability; pregnancy, childbirth, or related medical condition; or a sincerely-held religious belief, observance or practice • Benefits • Job training • Classification • Referral • Obtaining or disclosing genetic information of employees • Requesting or disclosing medical information of employees • C onduct that might reasonably discourage someone from opposing discrimination, filing a charge, or participating in an investigation or proceeding • C onduct that coerces, intimidates, threatens, or interferes with someone exercising their rights, or someone assisting or encouraging someone else to exercise rights, regarding disability discrimination (including accommodation) or pregnancy accommodation What can You Do if You Believe Discrimination has Occurred?
 Contact the EEOC promptly if you suspect discrimination.
 Do not delay, because there are strict time limits for filing a charge of discrimination (180 or 300 days, depending on where you live/work).
-You can reach the EEOC in any of the following ways: Submit an inquiry through the EEOC’s public portal: Call Visit E-Mail Additional information about the EEOC, including information about filing a charge of discrimination, is available at www.eeoc.gov. https://publicportal.eeoc.gov/Portal/Login.aspx 1–800–669–4000 (toll free) 1–800–669–6820 (TTY) 1–844–234–5122 (ASL video phone) an EEOC field office (information at www.eeoc.gov/field-office) firstname.lastname@example.org
+You can reach the EEOC in any of the following ways: Submit an inquiry through the EEOC’s public portal: https://publicportal.eeoc.gov/Portal/Login.aspx Call 1–800–669–4000 (toll free) 1–800–669–6820 (TTY) 1–844–234–5122 (ASL video phone) Visit an EEOC field office (information at www.eeoc.gov/field-office) E-Mail email@example.com Additional information about the EEOC, including information about filing a charge of discrimination, is available at www.eeoc.gov.

-WHD1088 REV 07/16 EMPLOYEE RIGHTS UNDER THE FAIR LABOR STANDARDS ACT FEDERAL MINIMUM WAGE PER HOUR BEGINNING JULY 24, 2009 $7.25 The law requires employers to display this poster where employees can readily see it OVERTIME PAY At least 1½ times the regular rate of pay for all hours worked over 40 in a workweek.
+OVERTIME PAY At least 1½ times the regular rate of pay for all hours worked over 40 in a workweek.
 CHILD LABOR An employee must be at least 16 years old to work in most non-farm jobs and at least 18 to work in non-farm jobs declared hazardous by the Secretary of Labor.
-Youths 14 and 15 years old may work outside school hours in various nonmanufacturing, non-mining, non-hazardous jobs with certain work hours restrictions.
+Youths 14 and 15 years old may work outside school hours in various non-manufacturing, non-mining, non-hazardous jobs with certain work hours restrictions.
 Different rules apply in agricultural employment.
 TIP CREDIT Employers of “tipped employees” who meet certain conditions may claim a partial wage credit based on tips received by their employees.
 Employers must pay tipped employees a cash wage of at least $2.13 per hour if they claim a tip credit against their minimum wage obligation.
 If an employee’s tips combined with the employer’s cash wage of at least $2.13 per hour do not equal the minimum hourly wage, the employer must make up the difference.
-NURSING MOTHERS The FLSA requires employers to provide reasonable break time for a nursing mother employee who is subject to the FLSA’s overtime requirements in order for the employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has a need to express breast milk.
-Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.
+PUMP AT WORK The FLSA requires employers to provide reasonable break time for a nursing employee to express breast milk for their nursing child for one year after the child’s birth each time the employee needs to express breast milk.
+Employers must provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.
 ENFORCEMENT The Department has authority to recover back wages and an equal amount in liquidated damages in instances of minimum wage, overtime, and other violations.
 The Department may litigate and/or recommend criminal prosecution.
 Employers may be assessed civil money penalties for each willful or repeated violation of the minimum wage or overtime pay provisions of the law.
 Civil money penalties may also be assessed for violations of the FLSA’s child labor provisions.
 Heightened civil money penalties may be assessed for each child labor violation that results in the death or serious injury of any minor employee, and such assessments may be doubled when the violations are determined to be willful or repeated.
 The law also prohibits retaliating against or discharging workers who file a complaint or participate in any proceeding under the FLSA.
-ADDITIONAL INFORMATION • Certain occupations and establishments are exempt from the minimum wage, and/or overtime pay provisions. • Special provisions apply to workers in American Samoa, the Commonwealth of the Northern Mariana Islands, and the Commonwealth of Puerto Rico. • Some state laws provide greater employee protections; employers must comply with both. • Some employers incorrectly classify workers as “independent contractors” when they are actually employees under the FLSA.
+ADDITIONAL INFORMATION • Certain occupations and establishments are exempt from the minimum wage, and/or overtime pay provisions.
+Certain narrow exemptions also apply to the pump at work requirements. • Special provisions apply to workers in American Samoa, the Commonwealth of the Northern Mariana Islands, and the Commonwealth of Puerto Rico. • Some state laws provide greater employee protections; employers must comply with both. • Some employers incorrectly classify workers as “independent contractors” when they are actually employees under the FLSA.
 It is important to know the difference between the two because employees (unless exempt) are entitled to the FLSA’s minimum wage and overtime pay protections and correctly classified independent contractors are not. • Certain full-time students, student learners, apprentices, and workers with disabilities may be paid less than the minimum wage under special certificates issued by the Department of Labor.
-WAGE AND HOUR DIVISION UNITED STATES DEPARTMENT OF LABOR WHD1088 REV 07/16
+EMPLOYEE RIGHTS UNDER THE FAIR LABOR STANDARDS ACT The law requires employers to display this poster where employees can readily see it.
+FEDERAL MINIMUM WAGE $7.25 PER HOUR BEGINNING JULY 24, 2009 1-866-487-9243 www.dol.gov/agencies/whd WH1088 REV 04/23 WAGE AND HOUR DIVISION UNITED STATES DEPARTMENT OF LABOR